learnitmyway/learnitmyway/content/post/learning-material-software-development.md

 ### SQL

 In early 2016, I completed [Intro to SQL at Khan Academy](https://www.khanacademy.org/computing/computer-programming/sql).
 The knowledge I acquired from this course has been very helpful in web and mobile development.

+In early 2021, I completed [Learn SQL at Codecademy](https://www.codecademy.com/learn/learn-sql), which was a helpful refresher.

 ### JavaScript